stephenh/ts-proto/README.markdown

 - With `--ts_proto_opt=nestJs=true`, the defaults will change to generate [NestJS protobuf](https://docs.nestjs.com/microservices/grpc) friendly types & service interfaces that can be used in both the client-side and server-side of NestJS protobuf implementations.
 See the [nestjs readme](NESTJS.markdown) for more information and implementation examples.

-  Specifically `outputEncodeMethods`, `outputJsonMethods`, and `outputClientImpl` will all be false, and `lowerCaseServiceMethods` will be true.
+  Specifically `outputEncodeMethods`, `outputJsonMethods`, and `outputClientImpl` will all be false, `lowerCaseServiceMethods` will be true and `outputServices` will be ignored.

   Note that `addGrpcMetadata`, `addNestjsRestParameter` and `returnObservable` will still be false.